Student Grievance Procedure

 The Office of Student Conduct and Community Standards shall retain a copy of the complaint, any amended complaint, any decision of the Committee, and the final disposition of the grievance in accordance with NYU’s Retention and Destruction of Records Policy.

-Effective Date Supersedes June 6, 2009 Issuing Authority Senior Vice President for Student Affairs Responsible Officer Director of Student Conduct and Community Standards
+Effective Date Supersedes June 6, 2009 Issuing Authority Vice President for University Life and Global Engagement Responsible Officer Director of Student Conduct and Community Standards